 I’m doing well and feeling fine!

-The good news is that there are several ways employers can support their employees in a positive way to build resilience and to ultimately improve productivity.
+The good news is that there are several ways employers can support their employees in a positive way to build resilience and ultimately improve productivity.

 - Build a culture of support and awareness.